Saturday, November 30, 2024

 I've had countless arguments with Trump supporters who more or less are just like me in that they spend a lot of time thinking about politics and are just as passionate and strident about their views as I am about mine.

-Simply put, folks like my friend are doing their best to get by one day at a time, struggling in his case with health issues, living in a not always safe neighborhood, and especially having enough money to live a reasonably comfortable life.
+Simply put, folks like my friend are doing their best to get by one day at a time, struggling in his case with health issues, with living in a not always safe neighborhood, and especially having enough money to live a reasonably comfortable life.
 After having worked hard and honorably through his mid-fifties, he certainly deserves it.

 Quite frankly, who am I to tell him otherwise?